garbray/vim-config/README.md

 brew cask install kitty
 ```

-if you are a `ohmyzsh` user to fix the autocomplete feature in kitty you should run
+if you are an `ohmyzsh` user to fix the autocomplete feature in kitty you should run

 > export LANG="en_US.UTF-8"